loay-ashraf/RxNetworkKit/Docs.docc/Articles/ConnectingToWebSocket.md

 }
 ```

-- Optionally, you can send messages and data via the `WebSocket.send(_:)` method.
+- Optionally, you can send messages to the server via the `WebSocket.send(_:)` method.

-- That's it, you are connected to a web socket server and ready to send/receive messages and data.
+- That's it, you are connected to a web socket server and ready to send/receive messages.

 - Tip: You can disconnect from the web socket server at any time by calling the `WebSocket.disconnect` method.